StanfordVL/taskonomy/taskbank/README.md

 ### Python

-See [`requirement.txt`](https://github.com/b0ku1/taskonomy/blob/master/requirement.txt) for a list of used packages
+See [`requirement.txt`](https://github.com/b0ku1/taskonomy/blob/master/requirement.txt) for a list of used packages.
 The easiest way to install them is through:
 ```bash
 pip install -r requirement.txt --no-index
 ```